Minnesota Twins, Pablo López agree to contract extension

-The Minnesota Twins and starting pitcher Pablo López agreed to a four-year, $73.5 million contract extension, according to a person with direct knowledge of the deal.
+The Minnesota Twins and starting pitcher Pablo López agreed to a contract that adds $73.5 million over four seasons, according to a person with direct knowledge of the deal.

 The person confirmed the agreement to The Associated Press on condition of anonymity because the contract was still pending completion of a physical exam and had not yet been announced by the club.